 Some exciting new and traditional events for C.R.E.W. this year include:

-A visit by author, Kathryn Otoshi, who wrote One, Zero, Two and Beautiful Hands
+- Visit by award author/illustrator, Kathryn Otoshi, One, Zero, Two and Beautiful Hands

-Leaders as Readers Trivia, children will be asked questions regarding famous Leaders
+- Leaders as Readers Trivia, children were asked questions regarding famous Leaders

-Buddy Reading & Writing, inter-classes share reading and writing together
+- Buddy Reading & Writing, inter-classes shared reading and writing together

-St. Jude StoryQuest, which includes raising money for children with cancer.
-A new goal of $3,000 was announced by GWL for this important cause.
+- St. Jude StoryQuest, helped raise money for children with cancer with a goal of $3,000

-Today a Reader, Tomorrow a Leader, will showcase students who set and accomplish high reading levels
+- Today a Reader, Tomorrow a Leader, showcased students who set and accomplished high reading levels

 On January 31st, there will be a closing ceremony to culminate the C.R.E.W. festival.
 Many thanks go out to the teachers, staff, the C.R.E.W. committee, and the Glenwood Landing School-Community Association (SCA) who are all essential in the success of this event.